 Scale your model 10x larger XYZ

 The outer X dimension will be between 20-30mm, 2-3cm

 Place this file in the drop/assign2 folder on the class server

 Make an account, make sure you apply for the 15% student discount.

-Select this menu and upload your DAE file, choose your material.
+Select this menu and upload your DAE file or OBJ, choose your material.